Chelmsford and Essex Hospital

-Chelmsford and Essex Hospital was a health facility in New London Road, Chelmsford, Essex.
-It was managed by Mid Essex Hospital Services NHS Trust.
+Chelmsford and Essex Health Centre, formerly Chelmsford and Essex Hospital, is a health facility in New London Road, Chelmsford, Essex.
+It is managed by Mid Essex Hospital Services NHS Trust.

 History

 The facility has it origins in a dispensary in Duke Street which opened in 1818.
 It moved to a rented building in Moulsham Street in 1871 and then to a purpose-built facility in New London Road, designed by Fred Chancellor and opened by Daisy Greville, Countess of Warwick, in 1883.
 It joined the National Health Service as Chelmsford and Essex Hospital in 1948.
 After services transferred to Broomfield Hospital, the main building was downgraded to the status of a health centre and the rest of the site was subsequently redeveloped for residential use.